 Even the best free to-do list apps online have an option for adding a ‘Due Date’ or ‘Deadline’ to your tasks with self-imposed reminders as well.
 If you set a task as ‘high priority’, you can choose the way you want to be reminded of an impending deadline.
 Do you want the app to schedule a reminder on the eleventh hour or send you an e-mail to your priority inbox or how about both?

-Plus, if you are using the app on the Web, you can install it on your phones and sign in to access it on-the-go.
-For any avid digital user, it is important that their data remains synchronized among all devices.
+Plus, if you are using the app on the Web, you can download it on your phones and sign in to access it on-the-go.
+For any avid digital user, it is important that their data remains up-to-date between both desktop and mobile.

-Apart from droning on the benefits of using a task management software, we have reviewed 7 of the best to-do list apps – according to popular usage and positive reviews – below!
+Apart from droning on the benefits of installing a task management software on your phones, we have reviewed 7 of the best to-do list apps – according to popular usage and positive reviews – below!

 - Separates the team inbox from yours for better monitoring of workflow

-- Calendar-syncing, reminders, push notifications, labels and filters
+- Its premium feature includes calendar-syncing, reminders, push notifications, labels and filters

-- 50% waiver of the monthly price for students
+- Its student discount waives off 50% of the monthly price!

-- While adding sub-tasks is a well-integrated feature with Todoist, it can become a problem if you are looking for indenting lists in your inbox (But, we believe they are working on it!)
+- While adding subtasks is a well-integrated feature with Todoist, it can become a problem if you are looking for indenting lists in your inbox (But, our sources have said that they are working on it!)